ada-ros/ada4ros2/README.md

 # ada4ros2
 Main repository of the RCLAda project.
 Currently available for Ubuntu 18.04 LTS, which is the distribution officially supported by ROS2 Bouncy and with a recent enough Ada compiler.

 This repository is actually a ROS2 workspace.
 It can be checked out directly and compiled as a regular ROS2 overlay.
+Package repositories are brought in as submodules and are individually available at https://github.com/ada-ros/

 ## Instructions
 This project relies on the system's default Ada compiler, which nowadays is GNAT FSF 7.
 Installing the `gnat` and `gprbuild` packages should be enough in Ubuntu/Debian.